beskay/gas-guide/OPTIMIZATIONS.md

 ## Short revert strings

-Try to keep the length of your error strings below 32 characters, if you handle errors with the `require` statement.
-The reason is that each string takes up 32 bytes in the bytecode, and once you exceed 32 characters, another 32 bytes are reserved.
+Try to keep the length of your error strings below 32 characters, if you handle errors with the `require` statement to limit the usage of `mstore` opcodes.
+The shorter your revert strings, the cheaper the deployment costs as well.

 ```solidity
 // Deployment cost: 53416 gas